LispCookbook/cl-cookbook/editor-support.md

 ## REPLs

-[cl-repl](https://github.com/koji-kojiro/cl-repl) is an ipython-like REPL.
-It supports symbol completion, magic and shell commands, editing command in a file and a simple debugger.
+[cl-repl](https://github.com/lisp-maintainers/cl-repl) is an ipython-like REPL.
+It supports symbol completion, magic and shell commands, multi-line editing, editing command in a file and a simple debugger.

+It is available as a binary.

 You might also like [sbcli](https://github.com/hellerve/sbcli), an even simpler REPL with readline capabilities.
 It handles errors gracefully instead of showing a debugger.